Travelport-Ukraine/tcp-api-docs/cached-api.md

 | warehouseId |  | Unique identifier of the particular data in the warehouse \(this field changes when new data on the same request is received, while data is still available using warehouseId\) |
 | base64GzippedResponse |  | gzipped response in base64 format |

-Upon decompression of base64GzippedResponse and JSON data display the user should be able to view object contaning 3 items:
+Upon decompression of base64GzippedResponse and JSON data display the user should be able to view object containing 3 items:

 * Headers
 * Date